Jan2810/Jan2810/README.md

 Aspiring IT Professional: I'm excited about a future career in the IT industry and am always on the lookout for learning opportunities.

-Friendly Introvert: I enjoy meeting kind and supportive people.
+I enjoy meeting kind and supportive people.
 If you're into coding and enjoy a good chat, let's connect!

 What I’m Working On
 These days, I'm focused on honing my JavaScript skills.
 As I get more comfortable, I'll be expanding my horizons with Angular and Python.
 If you have any tips or resources, feel free to share them with me!